panosoft/elm-postgres/readme.md

 ### Authenticating Proxy Support

-To support Authenticating Proxies, `clientSideConfig` supports configuration of authentication information that will be merged with this JSON object.
+To support Authenticating Proxies, `clientSideConfig` takes an additional JSON string parameter that will be merged with the JSON objects that represent function calls.
 For example, if the following configuration call was made:

 ```elm
 clientSideConfig ConfigError Configured BadResponse (Just "ws://pg-proxy-server") (Just "{\"sessionId\": \"1f137f5f-43ec-4393-b5e8-bf195015e697\"}")